 In 2021, the ADANN’s social media presence grew substantially, using Facebook, Twitter, and LinkedIn to connect with potential ADANN consumers, disability advocates, and local and state governments.
 Through social media, we get national products, research findings, and news articles about the ADA in consumers’ and advocates’ hands.
 From 2019 to 2020, the ADANN’s social media reach grew by over 70 percent.
 LinkedIn increased its reach by over 240 percent!

-Several national products were developed and published on the ADANN website in the last year, including factsheets like The ADA and Caregivers: Frequently Asked Questions and The Americans With Disabilities Act, Addiction and Recovery for State & Local Governments; research briefs like Digital Access and Title III of the ADA; and legal briefs like What Does It Mean to Be “Regarded as Having an Impairment” Under the Americans With Disabilities Amendments Act (ADAAA)?.
+Several national products were developed and published on the ADANN website in the last year, including factsheets like The ADA and Caregivers: Frequently Asked Questions and The Americans With Disabilities Act, Addiction and Recovery for State & Local Governments; research briefs like Digital Access for Students in Higher Education and the ADA; and legal briefs like What Does It Mean to Be “Regarded as Having an Impairment” Under the Americans With Disabilities Amendments Act (ADAAA)?.

 Increasing the Efficiency and Impact of the National Network

 The KT Center develops centralized systems to increase the efficiency and impact of the 10 Regional ADA Centers that comprise the ADANN.

 The KT Center meets this goal through four main activities: